Pierre Terrail, seigneur de Bayard: 1512 – Siege of Brescia

-1512 - Battle of Ravenna
+1512 – Battle of Ravenna

 Bayard joined his commander and friend, Gaston of Foix, Duke of Nemours, in time for the fateful Battle of Ravenna (1512).
 Bayard's gallantry and the French cavalry under de Foix carried the day, but the duke was killed in the final hour, rendering the battle a strategic loss for the French and a personal tragedy for Bayard.

-1512 - Battle of Pamplona
+1512 – Battle of Pamplona

-Bayard was sent to Navarre with La Palice to support John III of Navarre and his co-monarch Catherine, who wanted to recover the their kingdom, which had been conquered by the King of Spain Fernando II of Aragon.
+Bayard was sent to Navarre with La Palice to support John III of Navarre and his co-monarch Catherine, who wanted to recover their kingdom, which had been conquered by the King of Spain Fernando II of Aragon.
 Bayard took part in the capture of the castle of Tiebas and the failed assault on Pamplona (27 November 1512.)

-1513 - Battle of the Spurs
+1513 – Battle of the Spurs

 In 1513, when Henry VIII of England routed the French at the Battle of the Spurs (Guinegate, where Bayard's father had received a lifelong injury in a battle of 1479), Bayard, trying to rally his countrymen, found his escape cut off.
 Unwilling to surrender, he rode suddenly up to an English officer who was resting unarmed, and summoned him to yield; the knight complying, Bayard in turn gave himself up to his prisoner.
 He was taken into the English camp, but his gallantry impressed Henry as it had Ludovico, and the king released him without ransom, merely exacting his word not to serve for six weeks.

-1515 - Service of King Francis I of France and death
+1515 – Service of King Francis I of France and death

 On the accession of Francis I in 1515, Bayard was made lieutenant-general of Dauphiné, but soon accompanied the King and army into the territory of Milan, control of which was challenged by the Swiss.
 At the Battle of Marignano the opposing armies engaged in a protracted and bloody struggle which the French won largely because of the valour of Bayard, King Francis, and the French gendarmes (armored lancers).
 After the battle, Bayard had the honour of conferring knighthood on his youthful sovereign.

-1521 - Siege of Mézières
+1521 – Siege of Mézières

 When war again broke out between Francis I and Charles V, Holy Roman Emperor, Bayard, with 1000 men, held Mézières, which had been declared untenable, against an army of 35,000, and after six weeks compelled the imperial generals to raise the siege.
 This stubborn resistance saved central France from invasion, as the king did not have sufficient forces to withstand the Holy Roman Empire.

 All France celebrated the achievement, and Francis gained time to collect the royal army, which drove out the invaders in 1521.
 The parlement thanked Bayard as the saviour of his country; the king made him a knight of the Order of Saint Michael and commander in his own name of 100 gens d'armes, an honour until then reserved for princes of the blood.